RViMLab/vrviz/README.md

 Running with Steam Runtime
 --------------------------

-For now, this node requires being run as part of the steam runtime (or as shown in vrviz.launch):
+For now, this node requires being run as part of the steam runtime (This can be automated, as shown in vrviz.launch):
 ```
 rosrun --prefix '~/.steam/ubuntu12_32/steam-runtime/run.sh' vrviz vrviz_gl
 ```